aajanki/fi-sentence-embeddings-eval/models.md

 is keep fixed during the whole experiment.

-![Architecture for a) sentence classification and b) sentence pair classification evaluation tasks.
-The blue block is one of the pre-trained sentence embedding models.
-Orange blocks form the classifier, which is optimized for each task.](images/sentence_classifier.png)
+![Architecture for a) sentence classification and b) sentence pair classification tasks.
+The blue blocks are the pre-trained sentence embedding models under study.
+Their parameters are kept fixed.
+The orange blocks form the classifier, which is optimized for each task.
+The green blocks are fixed vector operators.](images/sentence_classifier.png)

-For sentence pair tasks (labeled as b) in the image), I'm using a technique introduced by [@tai2015]: first, sentence embeddings are generated for the two sentences separately, and then they are merged into a single feature vector that represents the pair (green blocks).
+For sentence pair tasks (labeled as b) in the image), I'm using a technique introduced by [@tai2015]: first, sentence embeddings are generated for the two sentences separately, and then they are merged into a single feature vector that represents the pair (the green blocks).
 The merging is done as follows: Let the embeddings for the two sentences be called $u$ and $v$.
-The feature vector for the pair is then generated as a concatenation of the element-wise product $u \odot v$ and the element-wise absolute distance $|u-v|$.
+The feature vector for the pair is then generated as a concatenation of the element-wise product $u
+\odot v$ and the element-wise absolute distance $|u-v|$.
 The concatenated feature vector is then used as the input for the classification part, like above.
 The BERT model is an exception.
 It has an integrated way of handling sentence pair tasks (see below).

 The pre-trained sentence embedding models are treated as black box feature extractors that output embedding vectors.
 An alternative